succinctlabs/sp1-helios/README.md

 4. `RUST_LOG=info cargo run --release --bin operator`

 ## Supported Networks
-Public light client RPCs are hard to come by - for convenience, here are some example values (as of July 29, 2024)
+Public light client RPCs are hard to come by - for convenience, here are some example values [courtesy of Nimbus](https://github.com/status-im/nimbus-eth2?tab=readme-ov-file#quickly-test-your-tooling-against-nimbus) (as of July 29, 2024)

 **Source (bridging from):**
 - Mainnet